 Preparing for Admission to the Graduate Program

-The Department of Psychology invites applications from students of high intellectual and scientific aptitude, especially those interested in shaping the future of psychology through research.
+The Department of Psychology invites applications from individuals of high intellectual and scientific aptitude, especially those interested in shaping the future of psychology through research.

 The Department offers the Ph.D. degree, a six year, full-time program.
-Candidates seeking only the M.A. , part-time, or limited student status are not admitted.
-A Bachelor’s degree (Bachelor's or Arts or Bachelor's of Sciences) or its equivalent from an accredited university worldwide is not required to apply to our program, but is required to enter our program.
+Candidates seeking only the M.A., part-time, or limited student status are not admitted.
+A Bachelor’s degree (Bachelor of Arts or Bachelor of Sciences) or its equivalent from an accredited university worldwide is not required to apply to our program, but is required to enter our program.
 A Master’s degree is not required to apply or enter our program.
 Applications are considered only for the Fall quarter.
-The Department offers training in eight specialty areas: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Learning and Behavior, Quantitative, and Social Psychology.
+The Department offers training in seven specialty areas: Behavioral Neuroscience, Clinical, Cognitive, Developmental, Health Psychology, Quantitative, and Social Psychology.

 All areas of the Ph.D. program are research-oriented.
 Therefore, applicants should have research experience before applying to the program.
 The Department’s aim is to train researchers dedicated to increasing the body of scientific knowledge upon which the discipline of psychology rests.
 This applies to the Clinical area as well: although this area offers excellent clinical training, the emphasis lies in research, not in training counselors or private practitioners.

 Those candidates primarily seeking training as psychotherapists or careers in forensic psychology, counseling psychology, or industrial/organizational psychology should not apply to this program.
 Instead, please consult the American Psychological Association’s Graduate Study in Psychology to identify programs more congruent with your career goals.

 The Department regards a broad undergraduate background in the behavioral, biological, physical, and social sciences as the best preparation for graduate study in psychology.
 It is desirable but not required to have majored in psychology.
 A course in college level math or statistics is required.